iftheshoefritz/20170404_ansible/slides.md

 ### good abstractions (e.g. roles, modules)

-Allows you to write code that is:
+Allows you to script configuration that is:
+- portable
 - idempotent
 - declarative
-- portable

 # Presenter Notes